Doolittle has 19 points, Oklahoma beats No. 20 West Virginia

 BIG PICTURE

-Oklahoma: The Sooners have two straight quality wins that could help boost them into the NCAA Tournament.
+Oklahoma: The Sooners shot 62% from the floor after halftime and now have two straight quality wins that could help get them into the NCAA Tournament.
 Oklahoma also beat No. 22 Texas Tech 65-61 on Tuesday.
-The Sooners shot 62% from the floor after halftime.

 West Virginia: Once a projected high seed in the NCAA Tournament, the Mountaineers have faded fast and need every win they can get to make one last impression on the tournament selection committee.
 West Virginia had another poor shooting effort, going 34% from the floor, 16% from 3-point range and 53% at the free-throw line.